LVParkinson/Alaska-Berry-Futures/README.md

 **Found in:**
 - Lingonberry, page 11
-  > "**Spring icing:** In a study in Sweden, when winter warming melted snow but then froze again to cover the plants in ice for weeks or months two winters in a row there was a significant decrease in the number of flowers.50 This is unlikely to be an issue in Southeast Alaska or the Aleutians, but it may be become a problem in some other parts of the state."
+  > "**Spring icing:** In a study in Sweden, when winter warming melted snow but then froze again to cover the plants in ice for weeks or months two winters in a row there was a significant decrease in the number of flowers.
+This is unlikely to be an issue in Southeast Alaska or the Aleutians, but it may be become a problem in some other parts of the state."

 Using [Alaska Climate Research Center](https://akclimate.org/data/data-portal/) historical temperature data to investigate freeze thaw days and snow depth in selected locations across Alaska.
 For more detail, see the notebook.